 The 9th Seat is the brainchild of Mary Whipple.
-Mary is dedicated to give coxswains and rowers the resources to make confident decisions on the water and more importantly the skills to execute those decisions.
+Mary's goal is to give coxswains and rowers the resources to make confident decisions, on the water and off.

 The 9th Seat

 I believe that coxswains can have a huge impact on their team culture and their boat identity.
-This is why in 2008 after coming home from the Beijing Olympics, I created The 9th Seat.
-I wanted to create a resource for coxswains and ultimately a community for coxswains.
+This is why, after coming home from the Beijing Olympics in 2008, I created The 9th Seat.
+I wanted to create a resource for coxswain --, and, ultimately -- a community for coxswains.
 It's a unique position that has some mystique to those who haven't had the opportunity to sit in the 9th seat.
 The way I see it, coxswains unify eight individuals into one.
 Anyone who has had that kind of opportunity knows the feeling that their decisions, words and leadership made a boat become faster.
 And that is the greatest feeling in the world!